pixelcmtd/dotfiles/README.md

 ## chrissx Arch And Manjaro Os

-A very thin layer on top of your preferred Arch/Manjaro install.
+A very thin layer on top of your preferred Arch-based install.
+Mainly developed for and tested on Manjaro KDE.

 ```sh
 curl -L https://github.com/pixelcmtd/dotfiles/raw/daddy/install | sh -s caamo